sepal-contrib/bfastspatial/www/tutorial/tutorial.rst

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/bfastspatial/master/www/tutorial/img/result_band_3.png
     :group: bfastspatial

-Finally, you will find an additional layer called **Threshold.
+Finally, you will find an additional layer called **Threshold**.
 The thresholded magnitude is calculated using the magnitude output, calculating the mean magnitude value over the AOI and applying thresholds of up to +/- 4 standard deviations from the mean.
 The layer is a thematic, classification map which has values ranging from 0–10, corresponding to the legend below (you can see how to name them in the following figure).

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/bfastspatial/master/www/tutorial/img/result_sigma.png
     :group: bfastspatial